 It was baking hot in the city, warm enough to start believing in mirages.
 Was that really defending champion Serena Williams dissolving in straight sets?
 Get a grip, man!
 Next you’ll be saying Venus lost as well.

 Truly this was a day when reputations melted away faster than ice cream.
+Those who trekked to SW19 to worship the sisters of perpetual invincibility staggered home confused, dehydrated and suffering from rare double vision.

 You could hardly blame them.
 Only twice this century has the ladies’ singles title at Wimbledon not been won by a member of tennis’s most relentless dynasty.
 Only twice before has the deadly duo bowed out on the same day of a grand-slam event.
 They could rip up all the grass and abolish the sale of strawberries and the Wimbledon landscape would still feel less alien than it does at present.